The Infinite Kind Blog

 04 September 2007

 I’ve been researching UK bank regulations, law, and practices for a couple weeks now in an effort to better understand the UK Banking community.
-Since we have quite a few users who are located in the UK (including our wonderful developer, Sean), I thought I might point out a neat little blog I’ve found that covers the (very) confusing world of Bank Law in the United Kingdom: Bank Law Blog.
+Since we have quite a few users who are located in the UK (including our wonderful developer, Sean), I thought I might point out a neat little blog I’ve found that covers the (very) confusing world of Bank Law in the United Kingdom: Bank Law Blog Archived content, courtesy of the Wayback Machine.

 It’s probably not the best place to start if you’re completely unfamiliar with the subject, as some of the shorter entries take the reader’s expertise for granted.
 Take, for example, March 6th’s entry: